Now streaming on:

 Blink, Miracle, Andre, and Junior live in New Orleans' 9th Ward, a predominantly poor, Black neighborhood that was treated as an afterthought by the city even before the flood waters rose.
 They're street-level drug dealers, working territory ruled by Cousin Bass (rapper-producer-actor TI, in an indelible supporting performance that holds its own against heavy-hitting character actors).
 A sense of frustration and depression runs beneath every deal.
 Blink and company would gladly do something else if it paid as much as dealing.
 But guys like these don't get jobs like that in post-Katrina New Orleans.
 They didn't get them before the storm, either—especially if they came from the 9th Ward.

 As in other socially conscious crime films—a description that covers everything from pre-World War II James Cagney star vehicles like "The Roaring Twenties" and "Angels with Dirty Faces" to "Dead Presidents," "Belly," "Set It Off," and "Widows"—this movie makes sure that exploits occur within a context that illuminates (but doesn't justify) the characters' choices.
-"Cut Throat City" is fully aware that it is trying to have its cake and eat it, too, like almost every other crime or gangster film.
+"Cut Throat City" is fully aware that it is trying to eat its cake and have it, too, like almost every other crime or gangster film.
 It builds that contradiction into the characters' dialogue, a torrent of words that often have a musical or evangelical rhythm.

 The talk focuses on who the characters are and what they want or need.
 But it always circles back to systemic racism and poverty; multigenerational (and racially diverse) civic corruption; and a national mindset that teaches Americans that if you can only get rich and/or powerful, the law won't touch you anymore, and the inequities that you grew up with won't matter.